freon4dsl/langdev25-scoping/README.md

 npm run dev
 ```

-You only need to re-run `npm run prepare-app`, when you change the theme or other forms of styling to the app.
+You only need to re-run `npm run styles`, when you change the theme or other forms of styling to the app.

 Repeat this process for the other demo steps.